Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Layout notes

-- Place your contact block on every panel footer so it shows no matter how the piece is folded.
+- Put your contact block on every panel footer.

 Production Plans You Can Repeat

-Block one hour near the start of each month.
-Update your list, select the calendar theme, drop your content into a simple postcard template, and send to your core sphere and one small farm.
-Keep the layout consistent so you are only changing message and numbers, not reinventing design.
+Update the list, choose the monthly theme, refresh the numbers, drop copy into a consistent postcard template, and send to your best sphere or a small farm.
+Keep the layout stable so you are only changing the message.

 | Tier | Audience focus | Monthly spend | What this level does |